hall-lab/speedseq/README.md

 #####Samblaster options

-These options determine the behavior of `samblaster`
+These options determine the behavior of SAMBLASTER
 ```
 -i              include duplicates in splitters and discordants
                   (default: exclude duplicates)